openxc/vi-firmware/docs/config/examples.rst

 ===========================

-We want to limit the rate of a signal as in :ref:`limited-translated-unchanged`, but we want to be more strict - the signal should only be translated and sent to app developers if it actually changes.
+We want to limit the rate of a signal as in :ref:`limited-translated-unchanged`, but we want to be more strict - the signal should only be published if it actually changes.

 .. code-block:: javascript